-Actions in soil such as seismic waves, mainly shear waves, pass through saturated granular layers, distorting the granular structure that produces liquefaction, it causes loosely filled clusters of particles.
+Actions in the soil such as seismic waves pass through saturated granular layers, distorting the granular structure that produces liquefaction, it causes loosely filled clusters of particles.

 Drainage should be provided so that collapse can be avoided which indirectly increases the pore-water pressure between the grains and if the pore water pressure rises to the level of approaching the weight of overlying soil.